cokelid/ChocoButler/README.md

 ### `silent`
 Suppress alert pop-ups by setting `silent` to `true`.
 Alerts will still be shown for warnings and errors, even with this setting turned on.

+### `exit_if_no_outdated`
+Normally ChocoButler will check in the background for outdated packages every few hours.
+However if `exit_if_no_outdated` is set to `true`, ChocoButler will exit after an outdated-check find no packages are available for upgrade.

+You may want to pair this with the `immediate_first_check` setting.

+### `immediate_first_check`
+By default, ChocoButler waits 1 minute before doing its first outdated-check; this helps prevent hammering the PC on startup.
+Set `immediate_first_check` to `true` to have the first check start immediately.

 ### `auto_install`
 By default, ChocoButler will alert you to available updates, and you then start the installation process (from the system tray icon) at a convenient time.
 This way you don't upgrade Zoom in the middle of a video meeting, say.
 However if you want the upgrade installation to occur automatically, and as soon as outdated packages are available, you can change the `auto_install` setting to `true`.